 The called >> His purpose answers "Why" –

 Paul said, “to live is Christ.”
-What is your reason to live?
+What is our reason for living?
 What is the

 reason for some people to commit suicide?
 Paul had a reason to live; it was to